-In one of the comments to my Week In Review post, Vicky who is both a bloggy and an IRL friend asked if I think that Anna is challenged appropriately in her kindergarten.
-It prompted me to ask Anna a few questions:
+In one of the comments to my Week In Review post, Vicky who is both a bloggy and an IRL friend asked if I think that Smarty is challenged appropriately in her kindergarten.
+It prompted me to ask Smarty a few questions:

 - Me: Is Kindergarten difficult?

-- Anna (giggling): No, kindergarten is not difficult?
+- Smarty (giggling): No, kindergarten is not difficult?

 - Me: Is it boring?

-- Anna (surprised): No, it’s not boring!
+- Smarty (surprised): No, it’s not boring!
 Kindergarten is great!

 - Me: Are you learning anything new?